EarthAsylum/eacDoojigger/readme.txt

 = Is {eac}Doojigger stable and reliable? =

-__Version 2__ has been meticulously updated to provide not only new features and efficiencies, but many other improvements, including stability and reliability.
-The code base of {eac}Doojigger has been in proprietary use (and in development) over years and on several websites.
+Since version 2, {eac}Doojigger has been meticulously updated to provide not only new features and efficiencies, but many other improvements, including stability and reliability.
+The code base of {eac}Doojigger has been in proprietary use (and in development) over several years and on several websites.
 However, there is a nearly infinte number of website configurations and uses that can't possibly be tested.
 If you run into any issues, problems, bugs or simply change requests, I'd be more than happy to address them and to work with you.

 = Where can I find more information about ... =